RCARODZ/LPM/README.md

 ## To Do:

+Create an API for a more modular environment.

 Create an integration with a database. (maybe)

 Create easy user interaction. (add, remove, modify)

 Redesing Class Implementations

+Create user accounts within LPM.
+(Figure out how to do this...)

 ## FIX:

++ Add more comments in the code.

+## LPM API

++ End-to-end encrypted to proctect user account.
++ The comms will be decrypted by LPM
++ What methods will be implemented in the API:
+    - get_userinfo()
+        * This will respond with the user information
+    - get_accountinfo()
+        * Respond with account information
+    - get_accountpsswds()
+        * Respond with every account and every password that corresponds to the account.

 ### User stuff: